Master of Cyber Security Online

 Cyber security fundamentals - COMP SCI 7308OL

-In this course, students will be introduced to real-world cyber security challenges that organisations face and learn to apply knowledge and skills to address them.
+In this cyber course, students will be introduced to real-world cyber security challenges that organisations face and learn to apply knowledge and skills to address them.
 The challenges will be examined both from the attacker's perspective (how systems are exploited) and the defender's perspective (how to secure systems or respond to threats).
 Common attack and defence strategies for software, web applications, networks, operating systems, cryptographic systems and humans will be explored.
-The course will also introduce cyber security management concepts, including security operations, risk management, security engineering and security architecture, as well as provide guidance on different career paths specialising in cyber security.
+The cyber course will also introduce cyber security management concepts, including security operations, risk management, security engineering and security architecture, as well as provide guidance on different career paths specialising in cyber security.

 Information risks, threats and controls - COMMGMT 7025OL

-The course Information Risks, Threats, and Controls consider a broad perspective of organisational vulnerabilities of the digital age, including Enterprise Risk Assessment and critical enterprise threats.
-Topics addressed include recognition, analysis, and synthesis of risks, threats, and vulnerabilities, and measures to mitigate them, including policy, control, and implementation.
-While this course acknowledges the need to recognise and analyse risks, threats, and vulnerabilities across and within the various disciplinary structures of an organisation, (including fiscal risk, brand and reputation, production, operations, legal, and OH&S) it does so from the perspective of the responsibility for Information and Cyber Security plans to support and ensure the risk management of other departments and disciplines.
+The cyber course Information Risks, Threats, and Controls considers a broad perspective of organisational vulnerabilities of the digital age, including Enterprise Risk Assessment and critical enterprise threats.
+Topics addressed include recognition, analysis, and synthesis of IT risks, threats, and vulnerabilities, and measures to mitigate them, including policy, control, and implementation.
+While this cyber course acknowledges the need to recognise and analyse risks, threats, and vulnerabilities across and within the various disciplinary structures of an organisation, (including fiscal risk, brand and reputation, production, operations, legal, and OH&S) it does so from the perspective of the responsibility for Information and Cyber Security plans to support and ensure the risk management of other departments and disciplines.
 The focus, throughout, is specifically on Information and Cyber Security and Data Privacy.